Josephine Hughes: Experienced, BACP Accredited Counsellor

 I often receive comments at the end of the first session that I am easy to talk to and people say they feel less burdened by their problems because of sharing them with me.

 People have told me they find my kindness and understanding helpful.
 They are able to tell me things that they have never discussed with anyone else.
-They have felt able to trust me because they know I will accept them and take them seriously rather than criticise or laugh at them.

 I have seen clients become more self-accepting and confident and I have seen them make a real difference to their lives and relationships.
 My particular strength is in supporting people who feel sad, guilty or a failure - who struggle to accept themselves - and in helping people to find peace in difficult circumstances.